Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 How to Tell If Mothballs Contain Naphthalene

-According to an article by Camille DeClementi VMD on owners unsure if their pet has ingested a naphthalene mothball or paradichlorobenzene mothball should dilute three heaping tablespoons of salt in tepid water until well dissolved.
+According to an article by Camille DeClementi VMD, owners who are unsure if their pet has ingested a naphthalene mothball or paradichlorobenzene mothball should dilute three heaping tablespoons of salt in tepid water until well dissolved.

 Then the mothball should be added.
 If it floats, it is made of naphthalene.
 If it drowns, it is made of paradichlorobenzene.